-(Millwood 2013b)
+Millwood (2013a)

-In these circumstances, I as a designer have had to create a theoretical position which draws from the best, yet can provide a more straightforward basis for design decision-making - this position is explained in the next section [A1] Expressive Constructivism.
+In these circumstances, I as a designer have had to create a theoretical position which draws from the best, yet can provide a more straightforward basis for design decision-making.
+This position is set out as my thesis in the Claim, and the work undertaken to analyse disciplines, theorists and their theories helped to clearly found my thesis in a constructivist paradigm of learning - Expressive Constructivism [A1].